ec-europa/digitec/README.md

 yarn develop
 ```

-To test the CMS locally, you'll need run a production build of the site:
+To test Netlify CMS locally, you'll need run a production build of the site:

 ```
 yarn build
 yarn serve
 ```

+Check the local website at: http://localhost:8000/

+Or the admin panel at: http://localhost:8000/admin/